The Maze exhibition

 The Maze

-At Walker Street Gallery and Arts Centre, explore contemporary activations by multidisciplinary artists Jon Tjhia and Fayen d’Evie, reconnecting cultures and generations while exploring feelings, dreams, nature, and the idea of conflict resolution.
+At Walker Street Gallery and Arts Centre people could explore contemporary activations by multidisciplinary artists Jon Tjhia and Fayen d’Evie, reconnecting cultures and generations while exploring feelings, dreams, nature, and the idea of conflict resolution.
 Accompanied by museum collection exhibition at Heritage Hill Museum and Historic Gardens step back in time through photographs, documents and remnants from the work’s original development

-Together, these two exhibitions invite audiences to reflect on the transformative power of art to build bridges —between generations, across cultures, and through time.
+Together, these two exhibitions invited audiences to reflect on the transformative power of art to build bridges —between generations, across cultures, and through time.

 Jon Tjhia and Fayen d’Evie